Post-hoclogs are notgovernance.

 The dominant model for AI accountability is logging what happened after it happened.
 This is not governance.
 It is documentation of an ungoverned act.
+Prompt-only policies are not policy enforcement.
+Behavioral outputs — including consequential recommendations, sensory capture, and deletion or retention of sensitive data — can cross an Effect Boundary.
+Every one of these is a governed action or it is ungoverned entirely.

 Governed execution sits between AI and reality, enforcing what is allowed to happen before it occurs.
 Without it, AI systems act by permission of nothing: no authority, no record, no proof.